WASasquatch/was-node-suite-comfyui/README.md

     - WAS Suite should uninstall legacy nodes automatically for you.
     - Tools will be located in the WAS Suite menu.

+This method will not install the resources required for Image Crop Face node, and you'll have to download the [./res/](https://github.com/WASasquatch/was-node-suite-comfyui/tree/main/res) folder yourself.

 ## Installing on Colab
 Create a new cell and add the following code, then run the cell.
 You may need to edit the path to your `custom_nodes` folder.